 Also, the play is set in 1910 -- not exactly the most popular time period with high school drama groups and community theaters.

 But I'm really glad Pioneer did decide to publish it.
-I think it's a very funny play (at least I had fun writing it).
-There are lots of great roles for guys and girls alike. he play was a lot of fun for me to write.
-And it has an important message -- one I hope both sides of the political aisle can agree on.
+It's very funny, even silly at times (a war launched over a babka-baking contest?).
+It has lots of meaty roles for both males and females.
+And it has an important message, one that both sides of the political aisle can agree on.

 I first came up with the idea for the play during one of my brainstorming sessions.
 Having just finished writing The Purrfect Crime, I felt it was time for another restaurant play (Million Dollar Meatballs was three years old and had become one of my biggest hits).
 So I racked my brain to come up with a new twist on this familiar setting.

 That's when I remembered a real-life restaurant I once read about.
 Restaurant Den Engel is just like any other quaint cafe in Europe except for one thing.
 It lies along the border between two countries: the Netherlands and Belgium.

 An image immediately struck me: a restaurant where the border doesn't run along the edge of the restaurant but smack dab through the middle of it.